Paying for a Grandchild’s College

 Another option is to just pay the tuition bill.
 Paying the tuition bill directly is another way to avoid taxes and you won’t have to file a gift tax return regardless of whether it exceeds the annual limit.
 However, the payment needs to go directly to the institution and not go to the student or student’s parents.
 The gift tax exemption only applies to tuition, other expenses, like room and board, are still subject to gift tax limitations.

-One consideration is that gifts to the student and paying the tuition directly are counted as untaxed income to the student and can affect the amount of aid they can receive on their FAFSA.
-When the FAFSA is needed it might be better to avoid these methods of paying for a grandchild’s college, instead opting for another option such as helping with the repayment of their student loans.
+One consideration is that gifts to the student and paying the tuition directly are counted as tax-free income to the student and can affect the amount of aid they can receive on their FAFSA.
+When the FAFSA is needed it might be better to avoid these methods of paying for a grandchild’s college.
+Instead, opt for another option such as helping with the repayment of their student loans.

 Help Paying Off Student Loans